imissthatfood/imissthatfood.github.io/_recipes/christmas_macaroons.md

 # Method

-Preheat the oven to the lowest setting.
+Preheat the oven to 130

 Keep ready a baking tray, lined with foil and lightly greased.
 (This is Bel’s tip- so much easier than butter paper and absolutely tension-free!)
 I use parchment paper